Naoghuman/articles/README.md

 [SokubanFX]
-* The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template [Project-Template-afterburnerfx-Naoghuman].
+* The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template:
+  [Project-Template-afterburnerfx-Naoghuman].
+* The article [02 Create first protoptye] describes the steps how to create the first prototype from `SokubanFX`:
+  [SokubanFX-0.1.0-PROTOTYPE_2016-04-30_08-22.zip]